mudasobwa/mudasobwa.github.io/_posts/2018-05-29-these-weird-accents.md

 #⇒ [6, 6]
 ```

-That is all transparently available because Elixir is smart,
+That is all transparently available because Elixir is smart, even though
 the input still differs:

 ```elixir